radbrt/orion_flows/README.md

 Now that Prefect 2 (previously Orion) is GA, it has some features I have been waiting for.
 Importantly, Blocks.
 Especially because we use Secrets in Prefect 1, blocks (of type Secret) is perfect.

 ## Create a queue, deploy, and run
 Lastly, we need to create a work queue.
 We hinted at this in the first part, we already created an agent that looks for a queue named "kubernetes" so we should really create a queue like that.
 This queue can be created very simply on the command line: `prefect work-queue create kubernetes`.
+Actually, you don't even have to anymore.
+Recent versions of prefect creates these queues automatically when creating a deployment.

 Now, if all has gone well, you can register the flow with Prefect Cloud by running `prefect deployment create orion_flows/dn_flow/flow.py`.
 Hopefully needless to say, that flow points to my own stuff in GCP etc, so don't just copy-paste that flow.
 Replace the inner workings of it with something else.